jarodpeachey/jelly/src/content/posts/seo-checklist-small-business-websites.md

 On-page SEO involves optimizing content and HTML elements to improve search engine rankings.
 Unique meta titles and descriptions, proper use of H1–H3 headings, and internal linking are essential.
 Each page should target a specific keyword and provide clear value to the reader.

 Internal linking helps search engines discover new pages and improves user navigation.
-Linking to relevant posts within your website, such as [How a 1-Second Delay Could Be Costing You Customers](/blog/1-second-delay-costing-customers), enhances SEO and keeps users engaged longer.
+Linking to relevant posts within your website enhances SEO and keeps users engaged longer.

 ## Technical SEO Considerations